International Find a Pay Phone Booth Day

 In the 1990's, before cell phones became popular, there were and estimated 3,000,000 pay phone booths in the United States alone.

-Origin of International Pay Telephone Booth Day
+Origin and History of International Find a Pay Telephone Booth Day

 This special day was created in 2018 by Bob Matthews of Rochester, NY.
 Stumbling upon an increasingly rare pay phone booth in a local shopping mall, Matthews recognized the importance to recording this soon to be relic, before they completely disappeared..